danielfriis/journal-2/_quotes/013-ed-catmull.md

 author: Ed Catmull
 ---

-Getting the right people and the right chemistry is more important than getting the right idea.
+Making the process better, easier, and cheaper is an important aspiration, something we continually work on—but it is not the goal.
+Making something great is the goal.